hamdirhibi/Hamdi-Rhibi-official-website/README.md

 # 📋 Introduction

-<p> Today im glad to share with you my latest experience with kubernetes and docker , Among this tuto we will going from a simple php portfolio project to a kubernetes cluster deployed in Microsoft Azure, during this workshop we will details the follow points :</p>
+<p> Today im glad to share with you my latest experience with kubernetes and docker , Among this tuto we will going from a simple php portfolio project to a kubernetes cluster deployed in Microsoft Azure, during this workshop we will discuss the following points :</p>

 - Creating a portfolio project using PHP
 - Generating docker image for our project